-When we analyze the delay performance of HS, we assume that the inter-meeting times between any two nodes and between a node and a community home follow exponential distributions with parameters $\lambda$ and $\Lambda$ ( $\Lambda \gg \lambda$ ), respectively.
-Such an assumption is widely adopted (e.g., [9]).
+When we analyze the delay performance of HS, we assume that the inter-meeting times between any two nodes and between a node and a community home follow exponential distributions with parameters λ and Λ ($\Lambda \gg \lambda$), respectively.
+Such an assumption is widely adopted (e.g., [16]).
 Moreover, we define a concept of network state, which is used to describe the distribution of message copies in the whole network.

-Definition 3: (State of Network s): s is a vector with h+n components, i.e., $s = \langle s_1, s_2, \dots, s_h, s{h+1}, \dots, s{h+n} \rangle$ , in which the i-th component $s_i$ represents the number of message copies held by the i-th home (if $i \le h$ ) or the (i-h)-th node (if i > h).
+Definition 3: (State of Network s): s is a vector with h+ncomponents, i.e., $s = \langle s_1, s_2, \cdots, s_h, s{h+1}, \cdots, s{h+n} \rangle$, in which the i-th component s_i represents the number of message copies held by the i-th home (if $i \le h$) or node i - h (if i > h).

-Based on Definition 3, there is an optimal state, denoted by $s_o$ , which can make the destination fetch a message copy the quickest.
+Based on Definition 3, there is an optimal state, denoted by s_o , which can make the destination fetch a message copy the quickest.
 According to the assumptions about the network model, the destination has a higher probability of visiting a home than that of meeting another node.
-Thus, the optimal state is that each home holds a message copy and other C-h nodes each holds a copy if C > h, or arbitrary C homes each holds a copy if C < h.
-For example, $s_o = \langle 1, 1, \dots, 1, 0, 0 \dots \rangle$ .
+Thus, the optimal state is that each home holds a message copy and other C-hnodes each hold a copy if C > h, or arbitrary C homes each hold a copy if C < h.
+For example, $s_o = \langle 1, 1, \dots, 1, 0, 0 \dots \rangle$.

 Now, we consider the homing phase.
-Since the binary homing scheme is the same as the binary spraying scheme in Spray&Wait [9], we directly have the following lemma:
+Since the binary homing scheme is the same as the binary spraying scheme in Spray&Wait [16], we directly have the following lemma:

-Lemma 1: The binary homing scheme can spread the C message copies to the maximum number of nodes before they reach the homes.
+Lemma 1: The binary homing scheme can spread the Cmessage copies to the maximum number of nodes before they reach the homes.

 In terms of the spreading phase, which differs from Spray&Wait, we also can derive its optimality.
 Note that each node has a higher probability of visiting a home than meeting another node.
 A home can spread the copies to other nodes more quickly than a node can.
-Thus, the I-spreading scheme can spread the message copies to other nodes the quickest.
-Moreover, more nodes might receive these copies, which ensures that each home in $H_0$ will receive a copy the quickest.
+Thus, the 1-spreading scheme can spread the message copies to other nodes the quickest.
+Moreover, more nodes might receive these copies, which ensures that each home in H_0 will receive a copy the quickest.
 Thus, we have:

-Lemma 2: The 1-spreading scheme can spread message copies from a home in $H+$ to the maximum number of nodes with the fastest speed.
+Lemma 2: The 1-spreading scheme can spread message copies from a home in H+ to the maximum number of nodes with the fastest speed.